Rennud/Rennud/README.md

 ### Hi there 👋, I am Martin,

 I am a passionate software engineer.
-I am proficient in Java, Spring boot, DevOps tools, Python, TypeScript, React, HTML, CSS and Git.
-Now I am focusing on Java and necessary tools for development and operation enterprise application.
+I am proficient in Java, Spring boot, DevOps, Python, TypeScript, React, HTML, CSS and Git.
+Now I am focusing just on Java and necessary tools for development and operation enterprise application.

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I'm a java developer intern at Komerční banka a.s.
+- 🔭 I'm a java developer at Komerční banka a.s.

 - 🌱 I’m currently learning **everything** 🤓

 - 🤝 I’m looking for help with **finding projects to contribute to!**

-- 💬 Ask me about **Anything**
+- 💬 Ask me about **anything**

 - 📫 Reach me out at **martin.sedlak777@gmail.com**